 How to react post-factum: ask for opinions and lessons learned

-And just one final word of warning: if you see your boss repeatedly stealing credit for your job, consider reading this post and see if the “give-and-take” balance is broken and you are being taken advantage of.
+And just one word of warning: if you see your boss repeatedly stealing credit for your job, read this post and see if the “give-and-take” balance has shifted and they are taking advantage of you.
 Start playing your own game to right the wrong.